 What are the best Historic Sites in Serbia?

-Petrovaradin Fortress is a seventeenth century fortified structure in Novi Sad, Serbia.
-In fact, there has been a fortress on the site since the Bronze Age and the first fortifications on the site of Petrovaradin Fortress were built by the Romans and expanded by Cisterian monks in the thirteenth century.
+Petrovaradin Fortress is a seventeenth century fortified structure in Novi Sad.
+There has been a fortress on the site since the Bronze Age.
+The first fortifications on the site of Petrovaradin Fortress were built by the Romans and were later expanded by Cisterian monks in the thirteenth century.

 The Sirmium Imperial Palace complex in Serbia contains the remains of a Roman imperial palace which was home to several Roman Emperors, including Constantine I. Built at the end of the third or beginning of the fourth century AD, the complex has now been opened to the public as a museum.